To search these pages:

 A. The differences between the SLIS and the SJSU graduation ceremonies are as follows:

 The SLIS convocation ceremony is exclusive to our department and is for SLIS graduates only.
 SLIS graduate names are called individually, students walk across a stage individually and are hooded individually.
 There is a reception held afterward and students get a chance to meet with SLIS faculty and the families of fellow students.
-The entire event is also broadcast online for those in our program who are unable to attend and is archived for later viewing.

 When the graduate and their family arrive at the convocation location, we collect their ticket stubs at the door.
 Then the graduate student and the family/guests separate.
 The graduate student goes directly to check-in and the family and guests go into the auditorium to seat themselves.
 The graduates can be wearing their cap and gown when they arrive or they can arrive in street clothes and change in the auditorium restrooms.
 After the graduates have checked in, they go to a staging area to be sorted into alphabetical order and lined up.
 They also fill out a photography card.
 They do not wear the lemon-colored hood over their shoulders; instead, they drape it on their left arm.
 The ceremony begins with a processional of the SLIS director, faculty, and graduating students.
 The SLIS faculty are seated on the stage and the graduates all sit together in a special area at the front of the auditorium.
 The ceremony starts with several special library and information science speakers, then each student is called by name, walks onto the stage, hands their lemon-colored hood to the official hooder to be hooded, shakes hands, and exits the stage.
 The graduating class is then presented to the audience as a whole and the SLIS director, faculty and graduating students file out.
 Graduating students then proceed to the reception area where they are reunited with their family.